 - 4. The importer has presented the animal by-product for inspection and a satisfactory inspection has been carried out under paragraph 41.1(1)(a) which states as follows: - 41.1(1) Notwithstanding section 41, a person may import into Canada an animal by-product or a thing containing an animal by-product, other than a thing described in section 45, 46, 47, 47.1, 49, 50, 51, 51.2 or 53, if - (a) an inspector is satisfied on reasonable grounds that the animal by-product is processed in a manner which would prevent the introduction into Canada of any reportable disease or any other serious epizootic disease to which the species that produced the animal by-product is susceptible and which can be transmitted by the animal by-product, provided that the animal by-product or the thing containing the animal by-product is not intended for use as animal food or as an ingredient in animal food.

 No inspection of this nature took place.

-The Applicant admits importing approximately three pounds of dried beef from India without the required documentation, or without presenting the goods for inspection at the time of importation.
+The Applicant admits importing two(2) pieces of fried chicken from the United Kingdom without the required documentation, or without presenting the goods for inspection at the time of importation.